phovea/phovea.github.io/contributors/getting_started.md

 <a id="clone-existing-app"></a>
 ## Cloning and building an existing Phovea Application

-*examples below use the [genealogyVIS](https://github.com/Caleydo/genealogyVIS/) application but can be use for any existing Phovea application*
+*Examples below use the [genealogyVIS](https://github.com/Caleydo/genealogyVIS/) application but can be use for any existing Phovea application*

 There are two ways to set up an existing Phovea App